 • varied stages: approx. 150-300 km / 4-7 hours of driving time per day

-• ancient caravan paths, corrugated iron tracks & off-road sections
+• old caravan paths, corrugated tracks & off-road sections

-• technical driving support from the guide: sand briefings, line choice, tire pressure management
+• driving technique support by guide: sand briefings, line selection, tire pressure management

 • one night in the Sahara camp under a clear starry sky